Skip to main content

 Clinical management of horizontal neck creases and cervical skin ageing

-Neck lines — horizontal creases across the front of the neck — have become an increasingly common concern, accelerated by screen use and forward head posture (so-called 'tech neck').
+Neck lines are horizontal creases across the front of the neck caused by repetitive flexion, sun damage and thinning of the platysma-overlying skin, increasingly common with prolonged screen use.
+Patients may describe them as lines on the neck, neck wrinkles, neck folds, necklace lines or tech neck lines.
 The neck skin is thinner, has fewer oil glands and is often neglected in skincare routines, making it particularly vulnerable to ageing, sun damage and repetitive creasing.
 Treatment addresses both skin quality and established crease depth.

 Est. 2016